intuited/odfit/README.txt

 -   I haven't yet checked to see if the order of members of an odf file is stable.
-    ``odfdump`` currently does not sort the members before outputting them: the dump is done in archive file order.
+    ``odfit`` currently does not sort the members before outputting them: member output is done in archive file order.
-    This means that comparison of dumps of identical documents may end up showing significant differences.
+    This means that comparison of dumps of equivalent documents may end up showing significant differences.

 -   There are many performance optimizations which could be put in place, particularly if the script were to be reworked as a diff routine.
-    Having knowledge of both of the compared documents would allow ``odfdump`` to, for example, only output XML for files which have changed.
+    Having knowledge of both of the compared documents would allow ``odfit`` to, for example, only output XML for files which have changed.
     It's also very unlikely that a SHA-1 comparison will detect changes that a CRC-32 comparison does not.

+-   ``odfit`` is not tested with Python versions other than 2.6.
+    This means that there's little guarantee
+    that it will work on any particular system, since 2.5 and even 2.4 are not uncommon in the field.

 LICENSE
 -------

-``odfdump`` is licensed under the FreeBSD license.
+``odfit`` is copyright 2010 by Ted Tibbetts and is licensed under the FreeBSD license.

 See the file COPYING for details.